pallets/click/docs/arguments.rst

     invoke(copy, args=['foo.txt', 'bar.txt', 'my_folder'])

+Note that this is not how you would write this application.
+The reason for this is that in this particular example the arguments are defined as strings.
+File names however are not strings!
+They might be (on certain operating systems) but not necessarily on others.
+For better ways see the next sections.

 .. admonition:: Note on Non-Empty Variadic Arguments

    If you come from ``argparse`` you might be missing support for setting